 Lyons is a somewhat small village located in the state of Illinois.
 With a population of 10,722 people and two constituent neighborhoods, Lyons is the 212th largest community in Illinois.

-Lyons is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Lyons isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lyons are a mix of both white- and blue-collar jobs.
 Overall, Lyons is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Lyons who work in office and administrative support (16.90%), sales jobs (9.01%), and management occupations (7.71%).
+There are especially a lot of people living in Lyons who work in office and administrative support (15.71%), management occupations (8.75%), and sales jobs (7.51%).

-Lyons is a somewhat ethnically-diverse village.
+Lyons is an extremely ethnically-diverse village.
 The people who call Lyons home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Lyons, accounting for 46.82% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lyons residents report their race to be White, followed by Black or African-American.
-Lyons also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 45.91% of the village’s residents.
-Important ancestries of people in Lyons include Irish, German, Italian, and English.
+Important ancestries of people in Lyons include Italian, Irish, German, and English.

 The most common language spoken in Lyons is English.
 Other important languages spoken here include Spanish and Polish.